mamba-org/micromamba-docker/README.md

 The current road map for expanding the number of base images and supported shells is as follows:

-1. Add other Debian based distributions that have community interest (such as Ubuntu)
 1. Add non-Debian based distributions that have community interest
 1. Add support for non-`bash` shells based on community interest